The salivary gland-specific proteome

 Serous salivary glands are found mainly in the parotid gland and secrete granules that are rich in proteins that have high amylase activity.
-Four examples of proteins expressed in serous salivary glands are CA6, CST2 and PIP and AMY1B.
+Four examples of proteins expressed in serous salivary glands are CA6, CST2, PIP and AMY1B.

 Proteins specifically expressed in mucous salivary glands

 Mucous salivary glands are found mainly in the sublingual gland and are rich in glycoproteins.
 One example of a protein specific for mucous salivary glands are the mucins like for example MUC5B, MUC7 and MUC16.
 These mucins have a protective property by promoting clearance of bacteria in the oral cavity, as well as aiding in mastication, speech and swallowing.

 Proteins specifically expressed in salivary ducts

 The ducts of the salivary gland are essential for passage of the saliva from the glands to the oral cavity.
 They also have ion-pumping activity, modifying the composition of the secretion from the acinar cells.
 Two examples of proteins expressed in salivary ducts are SLC5A5 and SLC26A9.
-SLC5A5 is important for iodine uptake in the thyroid but with unknown function in salivary gland.
+SLC5A5 is important for iodine uptake in the thyroid but its function in the salivary gland is unknown.
 SLC26A9 is a chloride ion channel regulated by WNK kinases.